MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-microsoft-excel-driver.md

 If data is encountered that doesn’t match the guessed data type for the column, that data is returned as a **Null** value.
 During an import, if a column has mixed data types, the whole column is cast to the data type that’s set by the **ImportMixedTypes** setting.

 ---
-> [!NOTE]
-> When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.

 ## See also